You want to build a perennial dynasty powerhouse, right?

 Smith-Njigba is a well-rounded receiver on tape, with the ability to beat man and zone coverage, make tough grabs in traffic, and create extra yards after the catch.

 He has the potential to be a high-volume receiver in the NFL.
 Think Amon-Ra St. Brown.

 Not surprisingly, Smith-Njigba was the first WR off the board in the draft, going 20th overall.

 But he joins a Seahawks WR corps anchored by D.K.
 Metcalf and Tyler Lockett.
-Don't count on JSN out-targeting either proven veteran in 2023, leaving him as a shaky bet in redraft leagues.
+Don't count on JSN out-targeting either proven veteran in 2023, leaving him as a fringe starter in redraft leagues.